sdgilley/learn-tools/fix-the-problem.md

 There are various ways to fix the problem, depending on the situation.
 These are outlined in the sections below.

+## Push back - why is the change needed?

+The first question I'd ask in a PR is why the change is necessary.
+Remember, these aren't code changes, they are deletions.
+It may be that the author didn't think the comments mattered and just deleted them.
+If that's the case, ask them to put the comments back.

 ## No fix necessary

 In some cases, the name of the notebook cell or id that was deleted is not actually used in the referencing file.
 In that case, you can approve the PR without making any changes.